The field of customer service is ever-evolving.

 1. AI chat automation is gaining momentum.

-Automation is particularly useful when finding information in knowledge bases, creating interactive responses, and guiding customers through online purchases.
+Automation is particularly useful when finding information in knowledge bases, creating interactive responses, and guiding customers through online purchases in real-time.

 Customers are also growing more comfortable with chatbots.

-More than 60% of online shoppers prefer automated self-service for simple, routine customer service tasks.
+More than 60% of online shoppers prefer automated self-service options for responding to FAQs and other simple customer service tasks.

 AI has its limitations, especially when it comes to helping customers with more complicated issues.
 But the technology will keep improving, and customers’ faith in it will continue to rise.